Cytarabine is used to treat acute myeloid leukaemia (AML). It may also be used to treat other types of leukaemia and

 Effects on the liver

 This treatment can change the way your liver works.
 This usually goes back to normal after treatment finishes.
-Rarely, the drug may cause your skin and the whites of your eyes to turn yellow (jaundice).
+Rarely, the drug may cause your skin and the whites of your eyes to turn yellow.
+This is called jaundice.
 You will have regular blood tests to check how well your liver is working.

 Effects on the eyes